 You know you aren’t at your best when you don’t get enough sleep, right?
-Tired, cranky, forgetful, stressed — does that sound like you after a short night?
+Tired, cranky, forgetful, stressed — does that sound like you after losing some sleep?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But shorting yourself on sleep takes a toll on more than your mood.
-It can hurt your athletic performance.
-And getting extra sleep actually can give you a boost on your next run or the next time your team takes the field or court for a game.
+But shorting yourself on sleep takes a toll on more than just your mood.
+It can hurt your athletic performance too.
+And getting extra sleep can actually give you a boost on your next run or the next time your team takes the field or court.

 Missing small amounts of sleep may not make or break your marathon time, says sleep disorder specialist Ralph Downey III, PhD.
 But it can change your performance in small ways that add up.